Coexisting Tayler instability-driven dynamos in radiative zones: New dynamo solution and its impacts on stellar physics: Link with observations

 where $S$ is the spherical surface, $r_i$ and $r_o$ are the inner and outer radii of the oscillation cavity, and

 is a weighted function depending on the stratification profile in the radiative zone. $a$ can span the range $[-0.5,1]$, whose lower and upper limits describe a $B_r$ near the equator or the polar axis, respectively.
-The values of $a$ in our simulations are gathered in Fig.~\ref{fig:asym}, where we also plotted the value of $a$ for all simulations from~\citet{barrere2024a} and two reproduced from~\citet{petitdemange2024}.
-On the one hand, the equatorial Tayler-Spruit dynamo from~\citet{petitdemange2024} has values of $a$ close to $-0.5$, but our equatorial branch shows much higher values ($0.4$, $0.59$).
-The latter values are certainly overestimated because the measure is polluted by the remnant of $B_r$ produced by a transient close to the polar axis.
-On the other hand, our polar branch is in the continuity of the less stratified simulations of~\citet{barrere2024b}, with $a\in[0.72,0.97]$.
+The values of $a$ in our simulations are gathered in Fig.~\ref{fig:asym}, where we also plotted the value of $a$ for all simulations from~\citet{barrere2025} and two reproduced from~\citet{petitdemange2024}.
+On the one hand, the equatorial Tayler-Spruit dynamo from~\citet{petitdemange2024} has values of $a$ close to $-0.5$, but our equatorial dynamo shows much higher time-averaged values ($0.4$, $0.59$).
+The latter values are certainly overestimated because the measure is polluted by the remnant of $B_r$ produced by a transient close to the polar axis at the beginning of the simulation.
+For both simulations, the value of $a$ reaches $\sim0.1$ at the last timesteps, but much longer integration times would certainly be required to reach a converged value.
+On the other hand, our polar dynamo is in continuity with less stratified simulations of~\citet{barrere2025}, with $a\in[0.72,0.97]$.
 On the observation side, $a$ can span the whole range of possible values~\citep{hatt2024}, suggesting a wide variety of magnetic field geometries, and so different formation mechanisms.
 Therefore, the Tayler-Spruit dynamo may produce the magnetic fields in stars with high $a$.

-Finally, the impact of magnetic fields on the magneto-gravito-inertial (MGI) modes propagating in fast rotating main-sequence stars ($\gamma$ Dor or slow pulsating B stars) may also be detected in a near future thanks to adapted asteroseismic diagnostics~\citep[e.g.][]{dhouib2022,lignieres2024}.
+Finally, the impact of magnetic fields on the magneto-gravito-inertial (MGI) modes propagating in fast-rotating main-sequence stars ($\gamma$ Dor or slow pulsating B stars) may also be detected in the near future thanks to adapted asteroseismic diagnostics~\citep[e.g.][]{dhouib2022,lignieres2024}.
 Near the bottom of the radiative zone in a $\gamma$ Dor (where $r_{\rm Dor}=\SI{0.34}{R_{\odot}}$, and $\rho_{\rm Dor}=10^{2}\SI{}{g.cm^{-3}}$), the Tayler-Spruit dynamo would produce large-scale magnetic fields with the strengths